 Mondelliani: Via del Pellegrino and Via dei Prefetti 11

 Born from a passion for artisanship and the creation of ancient time gauges, Polvere di Tempo is a mystical shop that feels like taking a much-needed step back in time.
 Adrian Rodriguez, a modern-day alchemist, handcrafts golden compasses, ornately chiseled astrolabes, and lustrous sundials on display beside antique globes and wooden hourglasses.

 Polvere di Tempo: Via del Moro 59

 When venturing to add a new bag of the season, Retropose is the first place to stop.
-All bags are hand-made in Rome by the owner and designer, Federica, and are recognizable due to their unique shapes, lines, and industrial curves.
-Each handbag is a beautifully modern statement piece full of dimension and personality and life, just like the Eternal City itself.
+All bags are handmade in Rome by owner and designer, Federica.
+These fun bags are recognizable due to their unique shapes, lines, and industrial curves.
+Each handbag is a beautifully modern statement piece full of dimension, personality, and life — like the Eternal City itself.

 Retropose: Via del Pellegrino 60

 Roscioli is a household name in Rome, one which commands a deep reverence from locals and travelers alike, thanks to its quality gastronomic experiences.
 Here, you can enjoy a taste of Roscioli at home through the Roscioli Wine Club which ships labels from small, organic producers in Italy straight to your door.
 Each order includes videos of the winemakers and tasting notes–and shipping is free to the US and EU!